-- Blend on low until crust is broken up and pie is mix.
+- Blend on low until crust is broken up and pie is mixed.

-- Chill mixture in refrigerator for 1 hour.
+- Chill mixture in the refrigerator for 1 hour.

-- Remove mix from fridge, roll into 1 inch balls and place on baking sheet, lined with wax paper.
+Remove mixture from the fridge, roll into 1 inch balls and place on baking sheet, lined with wax paper.
 To keep pie mix from sticking keep your hands clean.

-- Chill balls in fridge for at least two hours.
+Chill balls in the fridge for at least two hours.

-- Could also be placed in freezer to chill faster.
+Could also be placed in the freezer to chill faster.

 - Microwave for 1 minute until butter is melted.